 Cons of Airtstones and Air Pumps:

-Proper placement of airstones and air pumps is crucial for adequate aeration.
+The proper placement of airstones and aquaponics air pumps is essential for adequate aeration.

-- Fish Tank: Airstones are typically placed in the fish tank, distributed evenly to ensure oxygen is dispersed throughout the water.
-The placement of the airstones should create sufficient agitation at the water's surface to promote oxygen transfer.
+- Fish Tank: Airstones are often placed in the fish tank and distributed evenly to ensure oxygen is dispersed throughout the water.

-- Grow Beds: In some systems, airstones can also be placed in the grow beds, especially if you use deep water culture (DWC) or media-filled beds.
+- Grow Beds: Airstones can also be placed in the grow beds in some systems, specifically if you use the raft and nutrient film technique systems.
 This provides additional oxygenation to the plant roots.

 Working Principle of Venturi Systems: